dsnezhkov/coalmine/README.md

 <img src="https://github.com/dsnezhkov/coalmine/blob/master/docs/coalmine.png" alt="Coalmine" width="250"/>

-## Coalmine: Demining canaries in common file formats used for detection
+## Coalmine: De-mining canaries in common file formats used for detection

 ### Objective
+Windows-based on-prem file checking for canaries prior to opening them in readers (e.g. Acrobat, Word, etc.) or navigating to folders (e.g. folder ini).
+Detection is based on the idea that we can capture the endpoint communication mechanism for detection beacons - navigation to external URLs, UNCs, etc. This utility is mostly about canarytokens.org setup but can be extended to cover other detctions.

+TLDR:
 Less detection, more fun.
 Don't step on a mine, coalmine!

 ### Usage